VirtualMonk-108/python-firebase-authApp/README.md

 1. run the following command in your terminal: pip install -r requirements.txt
 2. Open the project in your text editor and go to the app/routes.py file.
-3. Update the values in the config object with you firebase project credentials e.g config = {
+3. Update the values in the config object with you firebase project credentials
-        "apiKey": "",
-        "authDomain": "",
-        "databaseURL": "",
-        "projectId": "",
-        "storageBucket": "",
-        "messagingSenderId": "",
-        "appId": ""
-    }
 4. Then run the command flask run
 5. You should be able to register, get a password verification link and log in.